 Should Drug Manufacturers Be Strictly Liable for All of Their Medicines?

 There are actually several different ways in which we can hold drug manufacturers accountable for defective drug injuries.
 Below, we outline the most common ways in which we at Reich & Binstock tackle this issue:

 Product liability laws in Texas involve strict liability.
 Basically, this means that manufacturers of any product, including drug companies, could be held liable for injuries caused by their product.
 This strict liability applies even if the manufacturer did not know about the defect.
 However, almost all drugs carry some sort of risk.
 Generally, a drug’s risk of dangerous side effects must be higher than its potential benefits to be considered defective.

 Manufacturers of drugs also have a certain duty of care to produce safe products.
 If the manufacturer employed careless testing or production, they are liable for negligence.
 To prove negligence, the injured person and their legal team must show that the company knew or should have known about the potential danger.

 Lastly, drug manufacturers have a duty to warn consumers about a product’s potential dangers.
 If they fail to provide proper warnings, their company is liable for injuries.

-If you or a loved one suffered injuries or illness from a drug with the FDA seal of approval, contact Reich & Binstock for qualified representation.
-Experienced defective product attorneys provide the best chance for receiving the compensation you deserve for your injuries.
-We’ll stand up to drug manufacturers on your behalf, and fight for your rights.
-Don’t let drug companies walk all over you in an attempt to save their profits.
+If you or a loved one suffered injuries or illness from a drug or medical device with the FDA seal of approval, contact Reich & Binstock for qualified representation.
+Experienced defective product attorneys provide the best chance of receiving the compensation you deserve for your injuries.
+We’ll stand up to medical device and drug manufacturers on your behalf, and fight for your rights.
+Don’t let medical device and drug companies walk all over you in an attempt to save their profits.